keithmendozasr/libnettracer/README.md

 libnettracer
 ============
-A crude method of logging/recording network traffic to/from an application.
+A crude method of logging/recording network traffic initiated an application.

 The main executable is the nettracer shell script.